Improving constraints on gluon spin-momentum correlations in transversely polarized protons via midrapidity open-heavy-flavor electrons in $p^{\uparrow}+p$ collisions at $\sqrt{s}=200$ GeV: Results

-The ${\rm OHF}\rightarrow{e^{\pm}}$ TSSAs are plotted in Fig.~\ref{fig:finalANs} alongside theoretical predictions of $A_{N}(D^{0}/\bar{D}^{0} + X)$ from Ref.~\cite{trigluon_twists} in (red/blue) solid lines, and $A_{N}(D/\bar{D} + X)$ from Ref.~\cite{trigluon_twists_Yoshida} in (red/blue) dashed and dotted lines, with $\lambda_{f}$, $\lambda_{d}$, $K_{G}$ and $K_{G}'$ chosen to best fit the data for the separate charges simultaneously.
-The measurements are consistent with zero, and are statistically more precise than previous measurements.
+The ${\rm OHF}\rightarrow{e^{\pm}}$ TSSAs are plotted in Fig.~\ref{fig:finalANs} alongside theoretical predictions of $A_{N}(p^{\uparrow} + p \rightarrow (D^{0}/\bar{D^{0}}\rightarrow e^{\pm}) + X)$ from Ref.~\cite{trigluon_twists} in (red/blue) solid lines, and $A_{N}(p^{\uparrow} + p \rightarrow (D/\bar{D}\rightarrow e^{\pm}) + X)$ from Ref.~\cite{trigluon_twists_Yoshida} in (red/blue) dashed and dotted lines, with $\lambda_{f}$, $\lambda_{d}$, $K_{G}$ and $K_{G}'$ chosen to best fit the data for the separate charges simultaneously.
+The measurements are consistent with zero, and are statistically more precise than previous heavy-flavor measurements.
 The total systematic uncertainties come from combining those associated with the background fractions, background asymmetries, and the difference in calculating $A_{N}$ with Eqs.~(\ref{eqn:AN_lumi}) and~(\ref{eqn:AN_sqrt}); there is no dominant source of systematic uncertainty across charges and $p_{T}$ bins.
-The systematic uncertainty reaches at most 37\% of the corresponding statistical uncertainty, while it is typically suppressed by an order of magnitude or more~\cite{supplement}.
-The placement of the theoretical curves in Fig.~\ref{fig:finalANs} differs for $e^{+}$ vs~$e^{-}$ due to the contribution of the symmetric trigluon correlator having opposing signs in \textit{charm} vs.~\textit{anticharm} production, leading to constructive vs destructive interference with the antisymmetric trigluon correlator contribution for the separate charges.
-This allows for significant constraining power of all parameters.
+The systematic uncertainty reaches at most 37\% of the corresponding statistical uncertainty (see Table~\ref{tab:finalANHF}), while it is typically suppressed by an order of magnitude or more.
+The placement of the theoretical curves in Fig.~\ref{fig:finalANs} differs for $e^{+}$ vs~$e^{-}$ due to the contribution of the symmetric trigluon correlator having opposing signs in \textit{charm} vs~\textit{anticharm} production, leading to constructive vs destructive interference with the antisymmetric trigluon correlator contribution for the separate charges.
+This allows for constraining power on all parameters.
+Summaries for final asymmetries with statistical and systematic uncertainties are given in Table~\ref{tab:finalANHF} for OHF positrons $A_N^{{\rm OHF}\rightarrow{e^+}}$ and electrons $A_N^{{\rm OHF}\rightarrow{e^-}}$ and in Table~\ref{tab:finalANNP} for nonphotonic (NP) positrons $A_N^{{\rm NP}{e^+}}$ and electrons $A_N^{{\rm NP}{e^-}}$.